MathDerVakker/ZstyleX/README.md

 ##Author

-This theme is designed by Ron a.k.a. @MathDerVakker.
+This theme is designed by Ron a.k.a. @MathDerVakker .

 Author's website: [Auxio.eu](http://auxio.eu/)